Home

 (2) Any person who intentionally and knowingly, without lawful cause or justification, causes great bodily harm, permanent disability, or death to, or uses a deadly weapon upon, a police canine, fire canine, SAR canine, or police horse commits a felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

-(4) Any person who intentionally or knowingly maliciously harasses, teases, interferes with, or attempts to interfere with a police canine, fire canine, SAR canine, or police horse while the animal is in the performance of its duties commits a misdemeanor of the second degree, punishable as provided in s.
+(4) Any person who intentionally or knowingly maliciously harasses, teases, interferes with, or attempts to interfere with a police canine, fire canine, SAR canine, or police horse while the animal is in the performance of its duties commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.

 (5) A person convicted of an offense under this section shall make restitution for injuries caused to the police canine, fire canine, SAR canine, or police horse and shall pay the replacement cost of the animal if, as a result of the offense, the animal can no longer perform its duties.

 History.s.
 1, ch.
 81-43; s.
 1, ch.
 84-187; s.
 2, ch.
 93-20; s.
 2, ch.
 97-61; s.
 1, ch.
 2005-139; s.
 1, ch.
-2019-9.
+2019-9; s.
+2, ch.
+2023-110.

 F.S.
 843.19 on Google Scholar